dtaht/blog-cerowrt/content/post/ath10_ath9k_1.md

 ```
 #!/bin/sh
 # Simple script to exercise a ton of wifi features
+# Note: I include a simple script like this in nearly all data sets.

 S=172.26.128.1 # apu2d4
 S0=172.26.128.1
 S1=172.26.16.130 # odroid c2